A quick guide for home care managers

 - Preventing excess winter deaths and illness associated with cold homes (NICE quality standard)

-- Cold weather plan for England: protecting health and reducing harm from cold weather (Public Health England)
+- Cold weather plan for England: protecting health and reducing harm from cold weather (UK Health Security Agency)

 - Cold Homes Toolkit (Citizens Advice)

 This content has been co-produced by NICE and the social care institute for excellence (SCIE).
 It is based on NICE’s guideline on excess winter deaths and illness and the health risks associated with cold homes.